pymeasure/pymeasure/docs/dev/adding_instruments.rst

     Extreme5000.capacity = Instrument.measurement(
         ":CAP?",
-        """ A measurement returning a capacity in nF in the format '<cap> nF'
+        """Measure the capacity in nF (float).""",
-        """,
         preprocess_reply=lambda v: v.replace('nF', '')
         # notice how we don't need to cast to float anymore
     )